How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 - Align internal and external descriptions.
 If third-party review sites describe your product differently than you do, that inconsistency weakens your AI positioning.
 Work to align descriptions across all touchpoints.

 The reason consistency matters so much is that LLMs aggregate information across many sources.
 When every source agrees on your name, category, and positioning, the AI treats that as high-confidence information and is more likely to include it in answers.
-When sources disagree or use inconsistent language, the AI may hedge, use a different description, or omit your brand entirely.
+When sources disagree or use inconsistent language, the AI hedges — or omits your brand entirely.

 Why FAQs Are So Powerful for AI Search